Web developers are specialist software engineers who design and build websites and web-based services and applications.

 Many employers, however, require you to have a good degree in computer science, software development or web design and development.

-At City, University of London we can prepare you for a rewarding career as a web developer with a range of undergraduate and postgraduate degrees in computer science and related subjects.
+At City, University of London we can prepare you for a rewarding career as a web developer with a range of undergraduate and postgraduate web development degree courses in computer science and related subjects.

 We were the first institution to award degrees in computer science and we have been at the forefront of this exciting field for six decades.